Murtuz Alasgarov: Early life

-Alasgarov was born on September 20, 1928 in Ganja, Azerbaijan.
+Alasgarov was born on September 20, 1928, in Ganja, Azerbaijan.
 He graduated from Law Department of the Azerbaijan State University.
-From 1954, he was the Senior Professor and then Dean of the Law Department of Azerbaijan State University, from 1957 he was the Dean of International Law Department.
+From 1954, he was the Senior Professor and then Dean of the Law Department of Azerbaijan State University, and from 1957 the Dean of International Law Department.
 From 1965, he was the Director of the Department of Constitutional Law at the same university.
 In 1993–1996, he was the Rector of Baku State University.
 Alasgarov was also an Honorary Doctor of the Kiev State University.

 Political career

 He was elected to the National Assembly of Azerbaijan in the 1995 parliamentary elections and re-elected in the 2000 parliamentary elections.
-On October 16, 1996 he was elected the Speaker of the National Assembly by the members of the parliament and re-elected on November 24, 2000.
+On October 16, 1996, he was elected the Speaker of the National Assembly by the members of the parliament and re-elected on November 24, 2000.
 He was then replaced by Ogtay Asadov in December 2005.
 In the 2005 parliamentary elections, Alasgarov was re-elected to the parliament from Garadag district of Baku.

 He was also the Deputy Chairman of the New Azerbaijan Party.
-According to media reports, Alasgarov's health was deteriorating due to diabetes, which is why he did not run for re-election in November 2010.
+According to media reports, Alasgarov did not run for re-election in November 2010 due to diabetes-related health issues.

 Works and awards

 He has been awarded with İstiqlal (Sovereignty) order, Honorary Diploma of Azerbaijani President award of Azerbaijan, Содружество order of CIS and Order of Friendship of Russia, Gold Medal from WOSCO (World Organization for Scientific Cooperation).
 He has authored over 30 scientific publications, textbooks and over 200 scientific articles.
 Alasgarov was a member of Azerbaijani Lawyers and International Law Associations.

 Alasgarov was fluent in English and Russian.

+Personal life

-He was married and had three children.
+He was married and had three children, to include Fuad Alasgarov, Assistant to the President for Law Enforcement and Military Affairs and member of the Security Council of Azerbaijan.

 He died in Baku in 2012 after a long illness.